 Physics GTAs receive a semester stipend, tuition waiver, and free health insurance while on an approved full-time assistantship.
 Physics GTAs are responsible to pay their fees, unless the fees are covered by their advisor.
 Graduate teaching assistantships are limited, dependent on the availability of department funds, and are only guaranteed to first year students.

-Standard GTA stipends per semester are noted below:
+Standard GTA stipends per semester are noted below (as of Spring 2023):

 Summer (C) = $5,990